Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Two important issues

+Regarding the onset of the asymptotic behavior, we can observe that if some ratio $\frac{f_j}{f_1}$, $j\in\{2,\ldots,q\}$, is large, or $\Lambda_1$ is simple complex and $V_1$ is close to 1, cases possible only for $A$ non-normal, \emph{the onset of the asymptotic behavior could be delayed}: recall (\ref{realepsilon<}) and (\ref{complexepsilon<}).

-It's worth noting that in ONSnn) the focus is on the ratios $\frac{f_j}{f_1}$, $j\in\{2,\ldots,q\}$, which can be much smaller than the large values of $f_j$ characterizing an high non-normality of the matrix $A$.
-More details are given in the next example.
+It's worth noting that the ratios $\frac{f_j}{f_1}$, $j\in\{2,\ldots,q\}$, can be much smaller than the large values of $f_j$ characterizing a high non-normality of the matrix $A$.
+In Figure \ref{logfjf1104}, for the Euclidean norm as vector norm, we see box-plots of